aws-observability/terraform-aws-observability-accelerator/docs/workloads/eks.md

 export TF_VAR_managed_grafana_workspace_id=g-xxx
 ```

-To create a new one, within this example's Terraform state (sharing the same lifecycle with all the other resources):
+To create a new one, within this example's Terraform state (sharing the same lifecycle with all the
+other resources created by Terraform):

 - Edit main.tf and set `enable_managed_grafana = true`
 - Run